codefresh-io/docs.codefresh.io/_docs/installation/gitops/git-sources.md

     1. Leave the other settings empty, and click **Next**.
     1. Specify the deployment settings:
       * **Source Namespace**: Define the namespace to which to deploy the application manifests.
 Because we want to enforce permissions, we will define `hulk-app-manifests` as the namespace.
 If the namespace does not exist, Codefresh will automatically create it.
       * **Allowed Clusters & Namespaces**: Select the relevant cluster and namespace to which to deploy the applications.
-Let's select `team-marvel-zone` as the namespace to deploy applications.
+Let's select `hulk-apps-zone` as the namespace to which to deploy applications.
     1. Click **Create**.
   You have now created the Restricted Git Source.
   Codefresh creates the Application Projects with the required configurations to enforce the restrictions.
 1. **Create an Argo CD application**
   When you [create an Argo CD application]({{site.baseurl}}/docs/deployments/gitops/create-application/) in Codefresh, you are prompted to select the:
     * GitOps Runtime for the application
-    * Git Source in which to store the application manifest, from among the Git Sources in the Runtime to which you have write permissions
+    * Git Source in which to store the application manifest, from among the Git Sources created for the Runtime to which you have write permissions
       The Restricted Git Source you select dictates which target clusters and namespaces are available for deployment.
       Codefresh enforces the limitations through both the UI and the GitOps Runtime to ensure that applications cannot be deployed outside their set boundaries.